-“The use of the SIGVARIS mild (18-25mmHg) compression diabetic socks showed statistically significant decreases in calf, ankle and foot circumferences in our study, and may help patients with diabetes and lower extremity edema without compromising lower extremity vascularity.” ~ Dr. Stephanie Wu of the Rosalind Franklin School of Medicine, William Scholl College of Podiatry in Chicago.
+“The use of the SIGVARIS mild (18-25mmHg) compression diabetic socks showed statistically significant decreases in calf, ankle and foot circumferences in our study, and may help patients with diabetes and lower extremity edema without compromising lower extremity vascularity.”-- Dr. Stephanie Wu, Rosalind Franklin School of Medicine, William Scholl College of Podiatry, Chicago

-If you are someone who has been diagnosed with diabetes, you have probably been working closely with your physician, diabetic educator and pharmacist on how to best take care of your health with an important emphasis on your legs and feet.
-You have been told to inspect your feet and legs daily and you may even need to wear special shoes and socks specifically designed for diabetic patients.
+If you've been diagnosed with diabetes, you've probably been working closely with your physician, diabetic educator, and pharmacist on how to best take care of your health, with an emphasis on your legs and feet.
+You've been told to inspect your feet and legs daily and that you may even need to wear special shoes and socks specifically designed for people with diabetes.
 People with diabetes often have circulation problems that can cause peripheral edema (swelling) in their feet, ankles and legs.